-AWS Direct Connect links your internal network to an AWS Direct Connect location over a standard 1 gigabit or 10 gigabit Ethernet fiber-optic cable with one end of the cable connected to your router, the other to an AWS Direct Connect router.
+- DX links your internal network to an AWS Direct Connect location over a standard Ethernet fiber-optic cable with one end of the cable connected to your router, the other to an AWS Direct Connect router.

-Each AWS Direct Connect location enables connectivity to all Availability Zones within the geographically nearest AWS region.
+- Each AWS DX location enables connectivity to all AZs within the geographically nearest AWS region.

 Direct Connect Advantages

-All data transferred over your dedicated connection is charged at the reduced AWS Direct Connect data transfer rate rather than Internet data transfer rates.
+- All data transferred over the dedicated connection is charged at the reduced data transfer rate rather than Internet data transfer rates.

-Transferring data to and from AWS directly reduces your bandwidth commitment to your Internet service provider
+- Transferring data to and from AWS directly reduces the bandwidth commitment to the Internet service provider

-Direct Connect provides a dedicated connection and a more consistent network performance experience as compared to the Internet which can widely vary
+- provides a dedicated connection and a more consistent network performance experience than the Internet which can widely vary.

-Direct Connect is a network service and works with all of the AWS services like S3, EC2 and VPC
+- is a network service and works with all of the AWS services like S3, EC2, and VPC

-Using Direct Connect Private Virtual Interface a private, dedicated, high bandwidth network connection can be established between your network and VPC
+- Using DX Private Virtual Interface a private, dedicated, high bandwidth network connection can be established between the network and VPC

-Direct Connect can be easily scaled to meet your needs by either using a higher bandwidth connection or by establishing multiple connections.
+- can be easily scaled to meet the needs by either using a higher bandwidth connection or by establishing multiple connections.